I have XLRS, dyslexia, and ADHD.

 No waiting for you to finish.

+- Polish modes.
 Verbatim keeps your words.
 Clean fixes obvious issues.
-Professional tightens tone more aggressively.
-You choose how much help you want.
+Professional tightens tone.

 Text to Voice